Brussels on edge ahead of Cameron's EU speech

 "In doing so, he will risk a backlash from the eurosceptics in his own party."

 Overall, the likelihood is that Cameron will walk a narrow line, not fully satisfying Europe and not fully satisfying eurosceptic voters.
-A definitive blueprint for Britain's relationship with the EU will not be drawn in one speech.
+The definitive picture of Britain's relationship with the EU will not be drawn in one speech.

 Britain eventually prevailed and became a member in 1973.
-It would strike a sour note if Cameron chose the Netherlands as the location to make a speech that prefigures its departure from Europe.
+It would strike a sour note if Cameron chose the Netherlands as the location to make a speech that signals a departure from Europe.